 - If it is safe to do so, unplug the washing machine.
 Do NOT do this if there is fire obstructing the machine or if you feel unsure.

 - Use a blanket to smother the flames.
-If a blanket is not available, you can use baking soda.
+If a blanket is not available, you can use bicarbonate of soda.
 NEVER use water.
 As it is an electrical appliance, this will only put you at more risk.

 - If you have access to a fire extinguisher, use this to help extinguish any flames.
 If not, and the fire is still spreading, contact the fire service ASAP using your local emergency number (999 if you are in the UK).